 Which begs the question, why double up on processes?
 A qualified Height Safety Inspector can inspect, assess, evaluate and deliver a complete and thorough report of access and fall protection systems without the need for a middle man (or in this case drone).

 Innovation and technology must not get in the way of common sense.

 Do you have a comment about drones?
 Please email us at [email protected].

 Concerned that you may not be meeting your working at height obligations?

-Why not conduct a Height Safety Health Check now to see if your working at heights practices are being carried out efficiently and effectively?
+Why not conduct a Height Safety Risk Calculator now to see if your working at heights practices are being carried out efficiently and effectively?